cojen/TuplDB/docs/2pc.md

 something in the message to determine if it should act as a coordinator when recovered.

 The coordinator sweeps through all the participants and asks them to commit the transaction.
-If they have no knowledge of it, then this imples that they already committed, based on a previous attempt by the coordinator.
+If they have no knowledge of it, then this implies that they already committed, based on a previous attempt by the coordinator.
 They simply respond with success in this case.
 The coordinator keeps trying to contact participants which haven't responded, and it never gives up or rolls back.
-If a participant cluster is decomissioned, then the coordinator can simply skip it, treating it as a success.
+If a participant cluster is decommissioned, then the coordinator can simply skip it, treating it as a success.

 The coordinator must only contact participant instances which are leaders, or those which are